Capt. Bill Vargas’ Striped Bass Crab Cakes

 These cakes should never be served hot – allow them to cool down for about five minutes.
 They taste best when warmed.
 Many people like to accompany the cakes with either cocktail sauce or tartar sauce.
 Because the meal is fairly rich, we like to serve with a Caesar salad, a loaf of warm French bread and some fresh steamed vegetables.
 If you have any leftovers, these cakes are delicious cold on a bun with tartar sauce.
 They also taste great “nuked” in the microwave.

 - 2 Fish Fillets (Works with all fish)

 Preparation & Cooking

 Put one tablespoon of olive oil into a pan on medium heat.
-Place both filets in the pan, sprinkle Mrs. Dash’s spice on top of the filet along with the juice from one half of an orange.
-Let the fish cook thoroughly and flip the filets over.
-Sprinkle more Mrs. Dash’s spice and squeeze one more orange half over the filets.
+Place both fillets in the pan, sprinkle Mrs. Dash’s spice on top of the fillet along with the juice from one half of an orange.
+Let the fish cook thoroughly and flip the fillets over.
+Sprinkle more Mrs. Dash’s spice and squeeze one more orange half over the fillets.
 Let the fish cook thoroughly, and let it sit at low heat until it is ready to serve.

-You can server this dish over any type of noodles or rice.
+You can serve this dish over any type of noodles or rice.
 Steam the rice with some oranges for a nice sweet taste..